hotosm/toolbox/content/en/pages/2_field_mapping_prep/2_5_overview_data_collection_using_odk_collect.md

 - The ODK application can be found on Google Play [here](https://play.google.com/store/apps/details?id=org.odk.collect.android&hl=en_US).

-- If installing on multiple devices with low internet resources, it is recommended to download and share the apk offline.
-The APK file for OpenMapKit can be downloaded [here](https://github.com/opendatakit/collect/releases/).

-- Further information on how to use ODK Collect can be found [here](https://docs.google.com/document/d/1lVMcZ6wvcht1IYvEY7j6iYOgi7idLzX0ODZjp403qJ8/edit).
+- Further information on how to use ODK Collect can be found [here](hhttps://toolbox.hotosm.org/pages/4_field-mapping-management/4_3_using_odk_collect/).

 **Setting up application on devices**